 Before now, Eastern had only a precipitation gauge at its National Weather Service cooperative weather station outside of Strong Hall.
 To get a sense of the new weather station’s capabilities and its instruments, see the drone video of the station and surrounding areas.

 There is also a display case with the station’s weather data in the basement (rock level) of The Mark Jefferson Building and in the Oceanography, Climatology, and Weather Lab in 217 Mark Jefferson.

 About Eastern Michigan University

 Founded in 1849, Eastern is the second oldest university in Michigan.
-It currently serves 22,000 students pursuing undergraduate, graduate, specialist, doctoral and certificate degrees in the arts, sciences and professions.
+It currently serves more than 20,000 students pursuing undergraduate, graduate, specialist, doctoral and certificate degrees in the arts, sciences and professions.
 In all, more than 300 majors, minors and concentrations are delivered through the University's Colleges of Arts and Sciences; Business; Education; Health and Human Services; Technology, and its graduate school.
 EMU is regularly recognized by national publications for its excellence, diversity, and commitment to applied education.
 For more information about Eastern Michigan University, visit the University's website.